 What is your normal writing process?
 Do you write better in the morning?
 Evenings?

 Wait, you mean there’s a process?
 Holy cow!
 No, seriously, as a busy mom with a full time job, I write whenever I can.
 On weekends, I hole up in the church library.
 Writing at home is difficult because I have the concentration span of a gnat.
-The dogs, the children, the husband playing computer games, the telephone ringing, and the television blaring in the living room make it difficult to get anything done at home.

 How long did it take you to write it?